 Know what your assay can and can’t detect

 Low-concentration results drive clinical decisions — ruling out disease, screening, monitoring drug levels.
-If the measurement procedure can't reliably distinguish a true signal from blank noise, you risk reporting false positives or missing genuine low-level results.
-EP17-A2 defines the framework: limit of blank (LoB) to characterise the noise floor, limit of detection (LoD) to confirm the lowest concentration you can reliably detect, and limit of quantitation (LoQ) to determine where measurement uncertainty is small enough for the result to be clinically useful.
+If the measurement procedure can’t reliably distinguish a true signal from blank noise, you risk reporting false positives or missing genuine low-level results.
+Getting detection limits wrong means either under-reporting (clinically dangerous) or over-reporting (eroding trust in the assay).
+EP17-A2 defines the framework: LoB characterises the noise floor, LoD confirms the lowest concentration you can reliably detect, and LoQ determines where measurement uncertainty is small enough for the result to be clinically actionable.

 We use Analyse-it frequently for our verification and pre-verification work, in accordance with CLSI guidelines for in-vitro diagnostics.
 It’s saved time and effort compared to the hodge-podge of applications we used before, JMP, SAS, etc...